PostStack vs Resend: Which Email API Should You Choose?

 Where Resend is genuinely better

-Resend's React Email integration is first-party and very polished.
-If your entire email design stack is already built on React components, that workflow is smoother than any templating system.
-Resend also has a slightly larger community and more third-party content on the open web.
+Resend's React Email integration is first-party and well-maintained.
+If your entire email design system is built on React components, that workflow is smoother than any templating system, including ours.
+Resend also has a larger community, more third-party tutorial content, and a marketing budget that PostStack can't match.

 Where PostStack is better

-- Visual email builder — drag-and-drop block-based editor included in the dashboard.
+support@yourdomain.comand team mailboxes.
+Resend doesn't do mailboxes; you'd pair it with Migadu or Fastmail. - Visual email builder — drag-and-drop block editor in the dashboard.
 Resend leaves you to build your own.

-- DMARC aggregate reports — PostStack parses and surfaces DMARC reports automatically.
-Resend doesn't support this.
+- Parsed DMARC aggregate reports — incoming XML reports get parsed and charted automatically.
+Resend doesn't surface them.

-- Workflow automation — multi-step automations with delays and branches.
-Resend's audience features stop at broadcasts.
+- Workflow automation — multi-step sequences with delays and branches.
+Resend's audience features stop at one-shot broadcasts.

-- Embeddable signup forms — drop a form on any site and collect contacts straight into PostStack.
+- Embeddable signup forms — drop-in form widget that writes straight into your contact list.

 Developer experience